rivtDocs/rivtdocs.github.io/docs/index.md

 ## Introduction and Motivation

-In addition to text, engineering documents generally require tables, figures and many different types of calculations, .
-Frequently they need to be presented in formal letters or reports.
+Engineering documents generally require tables, figures and many types of calculations (in addition to text).
+Frequently they need to be presented as formal letters or reports.
 Recent developments in open source software tools dramatically improve the ease with which these documents can be compiled and universally shared.

 Engineering professions have an opportunity to produce reusable calculation libraries that can grow and improve through open source contributions over time.
-This model of shared, incremental improvement is effective in software programming where large chunks of code are repurposed and recombined.
+This model of shared, incremental improvement is effective in software programming where chunks of code are repurposed and recombined.
 Although software code is purely text, the application of this approach to general engineering documents must be explored.